denisagniel/crossurr/README.md

 You can use these methods to determine how much of the overall treatment effect is explained by a (possibly high-dimensional) set of surrogate markers.

-More details on the method is available in Agniel D, Hejblum BP, Thiebaut R & Parast L (2022), "Doubly robust evaluation of high-dimensional surrogate markers", *Biostatistics* <doi:10.1093/biostatistics/kxac020>.
+More details on the method is available in Agniel D, Hejblum BP, Thiébaut R & Parast L (2022), "Doubly robust evaluation of high-dimensional surrogate markers", *Biostatistics* <doi:10.1093/biostatistics/kxac020>.